morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    - c) Fluff the fitted pillow to evenly distribute the pillow contents.
    - d) Repeat steps a to c for the second pillow and the remaining pillow case.

-8) Complete the action of making the bed by laying each pillow flat on the head of the bed; this fills the gap created between the top of the fitted duvet and the headboard of the bed.
+8) Complete the action of making the bed by laying each pillow flat on the head of the bed; this fills the gap created between   &lt;p&gt;T the top of the fitted duvet and the headboard of the bed.

 Conclusion:
 -----------